 - Another territory or country

 Use your marriage certificate for name change anywhere.
 But there's a catch: you're bound by what Kentucky allows.

 Confused?
 Here's a hypothetical:

-If you live in Kentucky, yet marry in a state that allows a name change configuration barred in the commonwealth.
-Would Kentucky accept your new name?
+Would Kentucky accept your new name if you live in Kentucky yet marry in a state that allows a name change configuration barred in the commonwealth?
 The SSA or DMV?

 The answer is split: